fullstackjournalists/fullstackjournalists/README.md

 rooms do change from month to month).

-If you came to an introductory meeting and had difficulty installing or using any of the basic tools, you may file an issue on this repository and a group member will try to help you get up and running.
+If you came to an introductory meeting and had difficulty installing or using any of the basic tools, here's how to get help.
+We really want you to get up and running!
+You can file an issue.
+[Here's how](https://github.com/fullstackjournalists/fullstackjournalists/blob/master/how-to-file-an-issue.md).